thefisk/blog/content/posts/goodbye-heroku-hello-appliku.md

 Appliku also handles your TLS certificates for you, configures your clients' SSH keys on your server, provides server hardware metrics, allows for easy database backups...the list goes on.

-One of the features I love is that you can define your application in YAML ([doc](https://appliku.com/guides/yml/)) - so all of your Docker services, your Cronjobs, your Database versioning, Env Vars can be defined and changes tracked in your project's source code - this means that when you deploy that test app from a feature branch, you can guarantee it'll be configured _exactly_ like production.
+One of the features I love is that you can define your application in YAML ([doc](https://appliku.com/guides/yml/)) - so all of your Docker services, your Cronjobs, your Database versioning, Env Vars... can all be defined and changes tracked in your project's source code - this means that when you deploy that test app from a feature branch, you can guarantee it'll be configured _exactly_ like production.

 ### Why I'm Sold on Appliku

 On top of the above technical reasons, I've found the support through Discord to be fantastic - rarely having to wait more than a few minutes to get a response and solution to a query.

 As a solo developer, I love that I can leverage Appliku to overcome those cost barriers I previously faced while keeping management effort to a bare minimum.
 I now have Celery and Beat components running separately, but that's just the start.
 If I want to spin up extra services I can do so at zero cost.
 All the while _massively_ reducing latency as these services are all running alongside each other.
-I can also now deploy test instances to the same server for no extra cost.
+I can also now deploy test instances (or even completely separate applications) to the same server for no extra cost.

 ### I'm a Happy Bunny

 There's a definite learning curve to both configuring your project and getting used to managing it slightly differently, but so far, I haven't seen any tangible downsides to be honest.

+Appliku's [costs](https://appliku.com/pricing) are fair in my opinion, and actually, given the flexibility and support, pretty good value - especially if you have more projects to support - that's where the true value comes in.

-As a final note (and without wanting to get too political) it's nice to be able to support a smaller European project rather than fill the pockets of an American Goliath.
+As a final note (and without wanting to get too political) it's nice to be able to support a smaller European project rather than fill the pockets of an American Goliath (Heroku was purchased by Salesforce in 2010).